 Protest Pies: A Call to Action

 I hope you will join me in baking the world a better place.
-Because we need pie and all that it stands for (see list above) now more—and more urgently—than ever.
-Below is some inspiration, with a little bit of creative humor, to get you started. #piemakersforpeace
+Because we need pie and all that it stands for now more—and more urgently—than ever.
+Below is some inspiration, with a little bit of creative humor, to get you started. #piemakersforpeace #protestpies

 If you have been following me for any length of time you would know that:

-I traveled around the world baking pies, including in a South African Township and a Syrian refugee camp — therefore I strongly oppose the travel ban, the building of walls and discrimination of any kind.
+I traveled around the world baking pies, including in a South African Township and in a Syrian refugee camp — therefore I am pro immigration and oppose the building of walls and discrimination of any kind.

 I traveled to Newtown, Connecticut after the Sandy Hook shooting of innocent first graders and their teachers and handed out 250 pies to the grieving community — therefore I am a proponent of regulations to reduce gun violence and to improve mental health services.

-I’ve published books and blog posts, using my writing to convey heartfelt stories about humanity, about healing, about unity — therefore I am horrified at how the new administration seeks to silence the media, as well as members of congress, and to limit internet accessibility.
+I’ve published books and blog posts, using my writing to convey heartfelt stories about humanity, about healing, about unity — therefore I am all for free speech, but not when it’s used for hate, for oppression, for spreading falsehoods, or for endangering the public.

-If you don’t subscribe to those beliefs, I ask you to open your mind and your heart, to think of others as part of one whole, interdependent human race.
+If you don’t subscribe to beliefs — and policies — that support ALL living beings, I ask you to ask yourself what you are afraid of, to open your mind and your heart, and to think of others as part of a whole, interdependent human race.
 Travel more, fear less.
 Give more, take less.
 You will learn that we all—every single one of us regardless of race or religion—want the same things: food, shelter, clean air, clean water, kindness, love, purpose—and affordable healthcare.
 When you are generous, you will find you always have enough of everything.
 Start by sharing a pie with someone in need and go from there.
 And if you feel inspired to add a message to that pie, every little bit of inspiration helps.
 Even if it’s a cheeky political one.